adrien-zinger/adrien-zinger.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 Don't mess with the rust compiler, there are some rules you have to respect:
 1. The type of static should be known at compiletime
 2. A static variable should have an initial value
-3. If immutable, the variable sould implement the `Sync` trait
+3. If immutable, the variable should implement the `Sync` trait
-4. If mutable, the vaiable is usable in unsafe blocks only
+4. If mutable, the variable is usable in unsafe blocks only

 A basic example of a static global variable with an interior mutability usable in a safe block: